RECELLO 2.0. Recycling of non-woven textiles by a defibering technology powered by renewable energy

 Summary of project results

-As a result of the project the new innovative tearing line was launched,.
-The line consists of the two linear tearing units, rotary filter and baling press.
-The first unit is armed with pins, the second with carding wire, such sequence has been developed at the first months of the project during the trials ran at different equipment manufacturers.
-The modern rotary filter allows to separate the short fibre (pulp) (which can be reused) from the dust.
+The implemented line consists of the two linear tearing units, rotary filter and baling press.
+The first unit is armed with pins, and the second one with carding wire.
+This sequence of two units had been developed within the project during the trials ran at different equipment manufacturers.
+The modern rotary filter allows to separate the reusable short fibre (pulp) from the dust.
 The powerful bale press at the end of the line improves the economics of the logistic and transportation process.
+This new line is powered by energy from renewable sources - a micro photovoltaic power plant which boosts the ecological nature of the investment.

-The line is partly powered by the renewable energy.
-The photovoltaic installation (49,8 kWh) provides -depending on the month and on the weather conditions- up to 100% new line energy consumption, thus reducing the CO2 emission by 38 tonnes per year.
+As the new tearing line is partly powered by the renewable energy there are also significant environmental results of the project.
+The photovoltaic installation provides, depending on the month and on the weather conditions, up to 100% new line energy consumption, thus reducing the CO2 emission by 38 tonnes per year.

-Indirect beneficiaries are the producers of hygienic products who got the possibility to recycle new batches of nonwovens what counteracts the generation of waste.
+Significant benefits were gained also by the clients of the project promoter.
+Producers of hygienic products have got the possibility to recycle new batches of nonwovens which counteracts the generation of waste.
+Using recycled fibre is environmentally friendly and reduces material costs of production up to 40%.

-Last but not least the beneficiaries are our employees who got the opportunity to be acquainted and work on the new generation of tearing equipment and bale press.
+Last but not least are Recello’s employees who got the opportunity to be acquainted and work on the new generation of tearing equipment and bale press.
+Moreover, due to the implementation of the project three new jobs were created in the company.

 Summary of bilateral results